top of page

 Hyderabad’s relationship with the rocks has changed remarkably within the last couple of decades.
 We have witnessed catastrophic destruction of these unique and irreplaceable ancient rock formations.
 This has been accompanied by the destruction of ecological sustenance that the terrain provided to the city, as well as a loss of the culture that is enmeshed with this terrain.

 Uma Magal, upon returning to her hometown Hyderabad after a long stint abroad studying and working in film, was deeply affected by this loss.
-She decided to put her skills and her personal funds to use in the matter and began to make a film.
+She decided to put her skills and personal funds to use for the matter and began to make a film.
 She then approached an old friend and fellow Hyderabadi, Mahnoor Yar Khan, to join her.
 Both Uma and Mahnoor have been driven by their personal affections and memories of growing up around the rocks.
 They strongly feel the need for a heightened and widespread dialogue to save what is left of the rocks in the city.
 Even as the city grows in response to the compulsions of 21st century urban realities, it can still do so with a sense of balance, that retains wisely what is left of a stunning and unique geoheritage.

 Anchor 1